 How Fewer Calls Streamlines Company Operations

-By reducing the time spent on addressing individual inquiries, the organization can focus on more critical tasks to streamline operations.
+By reducing the time spent addressing individual inquiries, the organization can focus on more critical tasks to streamline operations.
 This allows for improved productivity and efficiency across the organization.

 These are some other ways fewer calls streamline company operations.